JimmyDore/JellyFinReplaceMovieTitle/README.md

 ![Example of modified titles](example.png)

-In this example, all titles have been modified with the word "couille".
+In this example, all titles have been modified with the words "couille" or "pouet".

 ## Features